38 Fun and Easy Ladybug Craft Ideas

 28. Ladybug Pencil Holder

 A cute and useful little ladybug pencil holder for your desk at home or at the office.
 This is a craft that older kids or adults are more likely to enjoy making.
-Find the instructions at TLC to make a pencil holder like this.
+Find the instructions at LIFESTYLE HOW STUFF WORKS to make a pencil holder like this.

 29. Buggy Pencil Toppers